12th ANNUAL SLCA CLIMBING FESTIVAL

 Inspired Summit Adventures, founded in 2014 and based in Park City (8178 Gorgoza Pines Rd, Unit I), offers personalized full-day climbing experiences—including single-pitch, multi-pitch, and alpine routes—led by AMGA‑certified guides in the Wasatch and Uintas.

-They will be offering the following guided experiences the day of the fest including: Women’s Single Pitch at Ruth Lake, Gym to Crag at Scout Lake, Multi Pitch at the Cobra, Family Climbing at Cliff Lake
+They will be offering the following guided experiences the day of the fest August 23rd: Women’s Single Pitch at Ruth Lake, Gym to Crag at Scout Lake, Multi Pitch at the Cobra, Family Climbing at Cliff Lake

 Learn More & BOOK HERE